 Including what I call A+ setups...

 Which time and time again, has helped me cash-in on triple-digits within mere hours or days.
 I’ll explain that more during my demonstration...
-But let’s first talk about the primary indicator that I use in my TPS strategy called “the squeeze” It was first developed by legendary trader named John Carter, And from it’s inception 2 decades ago it’s become an “everyman’s indicator”…
+But let’s first talk about the primary indicator that I use in my TPS strategy called “the squeeze” It was first developed by legendary trader named John Carter.
+And from its inception 2 decades ago, it’s become an “everyman’s indicator”…

 In fact, John now trades out on his ranch in Austin, Texas with his family and pet Kangaroo...
 1,700 miles from Wall Street.
 He's the furthest thing from being an insider...
 But that has never stopped traders like John and myself – as I trade out of a smalltown in Georgia – from having massive trading success.

 Back in 2020 during all of the COVID madness...
 When the entire market watched one of the most volatile trading years of our lifetimes...
-John reportedly put up a 1,270% gain that year which was good for a $18.2 Million profit...
+John reportedly put up a 1,270% gain that year which was good for an $18.2 Million profit...
 Thanks in large part to the power of the squeeze indicator.

 So listen everyone… what you’re about to learn is extremely powerful.